Deploy workloads with Azure Databricks Lakeflow jobs

 -

 Additionally, you can run jobs on a triggered basis, for example, running a workflow on a schedule.
-To schedule a periodic job run, you can open the job task and select Add trigger in the right side panel.
+To schedule a periodic job run, you can open the job task and add a trigger.

 Clean up